tableless/tableless-old-wp/wp-content/plugins/cleantalk-spam-protect/readme.txt

 Now, all subsites will have this access key.

-= Why CleanTalk is faster and more reliable than stand-alone solutions? = All anti-spam checks are held in the cloud and aren't loading the web server.
-The cloud solutions have a huge advantage since the parameters are compared with information from more 100,000 websites.
+= Why is CleanTalk faster and more reliable than stand-alone solutions? = All anti-spam checks are held in the cloud and don't overload the web server.
+The cloud solutions have a huge advantage since the parameters are being compared with information from more than 100,000 websites.

-= I see in logs a lot of blocked messages with reason "Forbidden.
+= I see a lot of blocked messages with the reason "Forbidden.
 Please enable JavaScript.
-Spam sender name." = A lot of spam bots can't perform JavaScript code, so it is one of the important checks and most of the spam bots will be blocked with reason "Forbidden.
+Spam sender name." in my logs = A lot of spam bots can't perform JavaScript code, so it is one of the important checks and most of the spam bots will be blocked with the reason **"Forbidden.
 Please enable JavaScript.
-Spam sender name."
-All browsers can perform JS code, so real visitors won't be blocked.
+Spam sender name."** All browsers can perform JS code, so real visitors won't be blocked.

-If you or someone from your visitors have error "Forbidden.
-Enable JavaScript." please check JavaScript support in your browser and do JavaScript test at this page https://cleantalk.org/checkout-javascript-support.
+If you or some of your visitors have the error **"Forbidden.
+Enable JavaScript."** please check JavaScript support in your browser and do this JavaScript test at this page: https://cleantalk.org/checkout-javascript-support.

-If you think that message was blocked wrong, let us know about it.
-Please submit a support request here https://cleantalk.org/my/support.
+If you think that there is something wrong in the messages blocking, let us know about it.
+Please submit a support request here: https://cleantalk.org/my/support.

 = Does the plugin work with Varnish? =
-CleanTalk works with Varnish, it protects WordPress against spam, but by default the plugin generates a few cookies that uses to protect against spam bots it disables Varnish cache on pages with CleanTalk's cookies.
-To resolve issue with cache turn off option 'Set cookies' in plugin settings.
+CleanTalk works with Varnish, it protects WordPress against spam, but by default the plugin generates a few cookies for the protection from spam bots and it also disables Varnish cache on pages where CleanTalk's cookies have been stored.
+To get rid of the issue with cache turn off the option 'Set cookies' in the plugin settings.

     WordPress console -> Settings -> CleanTalk -> Advanced settings

-In that way plugin will protect WordPress comments, registrations and most of popular contact forms, but will not protect some of rarely used contact forms.
+Now the plugin will protect WordPress comments, registrations and most of popular contact forms, but will not protect some of rarely used contact forms.

 = Does the anti-spam plugin work with Accelerated Mobile Pages (AMP)? = Yes, it does.
-But you have to turn off the option 'Use AJAX for JavaScript check' in Advanced settigns to be fully compatible with Accelerated Mobile Pages.
+But you have to turn off the option 'Use AJAX for JavaScript check' in Advanced settigns of the plugin to be fully compatible with Accelerated Mobile Pages.

+= How to close renewal or trial notice in the WordPress backend? = To close the notice please save the plugin settings again or it will be closed automatically within 60 minutes after the renewal.

 == Other notes ==